 Defining a new function $R$ we get

 One can show that for all points $x$ in the Mather set $R(x)=0.$ {\bf An important property is:} if an invariant probability has support inside the set of points where $R=0$, then, this probability is maximizing (see \cite{CLT} or \cite{Bou1}).
 An interesting generic property related to the important property is described in \cite{GLT})

 If the potential $A$ is H\"older and the maximizing probability is unique then the calibrated subaction is unique up to adding constants.
 Generically, in the H\"older class the maximizing probability has support on a unique periodic orbit (see \cite {Con}, \cite{CLT}).
-Similar properties on the $C^0$ class are not true (see \cite{J1} and \cite{Tal}).
+Similar properties on the $C^0$ class are not true (see \cite{J1}, \cite{Bou2}, \cite{Mor} and \cite{Tal}).

 Most of the questions in Ergodic Optimization are analyzed under certain premises: a) when the potential $A$ is just continuous, and, b) when it is assumed some regularity (as Lipschitz or H\"older) for $A$.
 The two cases are conceptually distinct: in the first case, generically, the maximizing probability has support on the all space (see \cite{Bou2} and \cite{J2}) and in the second case, generically, the support has support on a periodic orbit (see \cite{Con} and \cite{CLT}).
 In case a), generically, subactions are of no help.
 It is in case b) that subactions are of great help for identifying the support of the maximizing probability.